 Peter Reginato (American, born 1945), Midnight and Morning Rain…waiting for Miro, 1984, enamel on steel, 93 x 58 x 41 inches, Gift of Steve Chase, 102-1994

 Reginato’s jubilantly colorful sculptures recall the lyricism of early twentieth-century modernism and the cartoon-like forms of the pop era.

-Yet this sculpture is also representative of the expressive, gestural turn in American painting and sculpture of the 1980s.
+Yet this sculpture is also representative of the expressive, gestural turn in American painting and sculpture in the 1980s.
 Originally trained as a painter, the artist’s sculptures have the spirit of riotous brushstrokes.

-The color handling reflects Reginato’s creative development within New York City’s artistic loft culture of the 1970s, while the imperfect surfaces parallel the city’s grittiness.
+The color handling reflects Reginato’s creative development within New York City’s artistic loft culture of the 1970s, while the imperfect surface parallels the city’s grittiness.

-He cuts biomorphic shapes–forms meant to suggest a living organism–out of steel with a blowtorch and welds them together so that they appear to float in space.
-He expresses the spontaneity of drawing in a three-dimensional form.
+He cuts biomorphic shapes–forms meant to suggest a living organisms–out of steel with a blowtorch and welds them together so that they appear to float in space.
+The artist expresses the spontaneity of drawing in a three-dimensional form.
 He then paints on the steel shapes with bright colors to create a sense of vibrant energy.
-He once noted, “Essentially my work is joyous.”
-The title refers to Joan Miró, the Surrealist artist known for creating biomorphic shapes in a variety of media.
+The artist once noted, “Essentially my work is joyous.”
+The title, Midnight and Morning Rain... waiting for Miró, refers to the Surrealist artist Joan Miró, known for creating biomorphic shapes in a variety of media.